4 Important Steps to Crafting a Powerful B2B Point of View

 2. Be simple, direct, and relatable.

 The language you use matters!
-A point of view needs to reach people on an emotional level and business lingo is not going to inspire, nor will your extensive vocabulary.
+A point of view needs to reach people on an emotional level, and business lingo will not inspire, nor will your extensive vocabulary.
 Powerful points of view sound like the way people talk.
 If you can trigger an emotional response, they will remember you.

 3. Talk about why you’re different.